Cowan Paper Published in JOSRE

 Mark Smith Discusses Planned Densification at USD

 How can we expect to reduce sprawl if we don’t allow real estate in key locations to coevolve with market demand?
 Mark Smith recently spoke at the University of San Diego about Planned Densification.
 In this clip from that talk (5:28), Smith explains asynchrony as an economic cause of sprawl, and as a barrier to coevolution.
-The Wedge Share this:TwitterFacebookEmail Read More
+The Wedge Markets change–the evolution of market value in key locations is an important reason to pre enable...
+Read More

 IT’S ABOUT TIME !